mgeduld/the-great-gatsby/index.md

 **NICK (ACTOR ONE)**

-Daisy was not a Catholic, and I was a little shocked at the elaborateness of the lie.
+*[Reading from the book again.]* Daisy was not a Catholic, and I was a little shocked at the elaborateness of the lie.

 **CATHERINE (ACTOR FOUR)**